Washington D.C. March 2023

 Rock ‘n’ Roll Running Series

 Run through the Capital to the beat of popular rock songs in the Rock 'n' Roll Race.
 Whether you choose to do a 5k or a half marathon, you can get your exercise in with a stunning backdrop of landmarks, such as the White House.
-Afterward, celebrate your achievement with a victory dance to cover songs played by the Don't Back Down.
-Registration starts at $65.
+Afterward, celebrate your achievement with a victory dance to cover songs played by the Foo Fighters.
+Registration starts at $69.

 The National Cherry Blossom Festival